dustinpfister/mf_shell/README.md

 ### _.c(obj)

-Shallow copy (root primitives only) an object.
+Shallow copy (root primitives only) of an object.

 ```js
 var obj = {